bramble-lang/thorn/README.md

 # Thorn Insight Tools Platform
 Insight tools built off of the insight data generated when running the Bramble compiler.

-Instructions for each component are contained within the README's of the sub directories.

 Sample Insight data is contained in `./service/data`

 ## To Use Thorn